-My initial encounter of Eggnog was through Starbucks’ Eggnog Latte years ago.
-It left me a very odd spicy taste.
-I threw the whole grande cup in garbage and never touched anything related to eggnog ever again….
+My initial encounter with Eggnog was through Starbucks’ Eggnog Latte years ago.
+It left me with a very odd spicy taste.
+I threw the whole grande cup in the garbage and never touched anything related to eggnog ever again….

 For some reason, people like to blend it with spices.
 And that’s what made my Eggnog Latte taste “off”.